 He illustrates this by pointing out how the excellent quality of Siege Media’s video series, thumbnails, impactful fonts, and colours made them a success on YouTube.

 What is important is to examine the nature of the content that exists and look at ways for making it more exciting using audio and/or video.

 Cyrus Shepard, Google Ranking Factors, finds that many people resort to merely changing dates on their posts in the name of updating.

 Instead, they must regularly revise their content to keep their pages updated.
+This is where a content writing service can help businesses.
 There is significance to every part of the page that is updated; the same goes for links provided in it.